What is ecommerce?

 - Fast loading – every extra second can hurt conversions

-3. Make shopping easy for your customers
+3. Make experience easy for your visitors

 Your store shouldn’t feel like a maze.
 Every step from browsing to checkout needs to be smooth and simple.
 Ask yourself: